ekhiw/mining_monitoring/README.md

         - [ ] Setup API call using Dio and intercept using Alice
         - [ ] Setup generic api response
     - [ ] Register device wizard
-        - [ ] Check device registration status
+        - [x] Check device registration status
+        - [x] Handle navigation if device already registered but not login
+        - [ ] Handle navigation if device already registered and already login
-        - [ ] Connect  and subscribe to the WebSocket device channel
+        - [x] Connect and subscribe to the WebSocket device channel
-        - [ ] API integration for device registration
+        - [x] API integration for device registration
-        - [ ] Handle navigation to Waiting Activation Page based on device status in API and Websocket data
+        - [x] Handle navigation to Waiting Activation Page based on device status in API and Websocket data
-        - [ ] Handle navigation to Login Page based on status in API and Websocket data
+        - [x] Handle navigation to Login Page based on status in API and Websocket data
     - [ ] Login
         - [ ] API integration for login
+    - [ ] Dashboard
+        - [ ] API integration for message
+        - [ ] Websocket connection for chat
+        - [ ] Change activity using drawer
+        - [ ] Implement map